manticoresoftware/manticoresearch/docs/searching/matching_modes.rst

    text-matching.

-The SPH_MATCH_FULLSCAN mode will be automatically activated in place of the specified matching mode when the following conditions are met:

-1. The query string is empty (ie. its length is zero).
+The SPH_MATCH_FULLSCAN mode will be automatically activated in place of the specified matching mode when the query string is empty (ie. its length is zero).

-2. :ref:`docinfo <docinfo>` storage is
-   set to ``extern``.

 In full scan mode, all the indexed documents will be considered as matching.
 Such queries will still apply filters, sorting, and group by,